Smew: Description

+The smew is 38–44 cm long, with a wingspan of 56–69 cm, and a weight 450–650 g.

-The drake smew, with its 'cracked ice' or 'panda' appearance, is unmistakable, and looks very black-and-white in flight.
-The females and immature males are grey birds with chestnut foreheads and crowns, and can be confused at a distance with the ruddy duck; they are often known as "redhead" smew.
+Adult drake smew, with its 'cracked ice' or 'panda' appearance, is unmistakable, and looks very black-and-white in flight.
+The females and immature males are grey, with chestnut forehead and crown, white chin and cheeks, and black lores; they are often known as "redhead" smew.
+Young males moult into adult plumage late in their first winter, when about 8–10 months old; adult males have an eclipse plumage when they become similar to females, but retaining more white in the wing, in late summer and autumn.
 It has oval white wing-patches in flight.
 The smew's bill has a hooked tip and serrated edges, which help it catch fish when it dives for them.

-The smew is 38–44 cm long, with a wingspan of 56–69 cm, and a weight 450–650 g.

-Distribution and ecology
+Distribution

-This species breeds in the northern taiga of Europe and the Palearctic.
+This species breeds in the Palearctic in the northern taiga from northern Scandinavia east to Chukotka.
 It needs trees for breeding.
 The smew lives on fish-rich lakes and slow rivers.
-As a migrant, it leaves its breeding areas and winters on sheltered coasts or inland lakes of the Baltic Sea, the Black Sea, northern Germany and the Low Countries, with a small number reaching Great Britain (for example, at Dungeness), mostly at regular sites.
-Vagrants have been recorded in North America.
+As a migrant, it leaves its breeding areas and winters on sheltered coasts or inland lakes; in Europe in the Baltic Sea, the Black Sea, northern Germany, the Low Countries, and Great Britain (mainly in southeast England but some reaching Scotland); in Asia in the Caspian Sea, in eastern China, Korea, and Japan, and a small number reaching northern India.
+Vagrants have been recorded in northern Africa (Algeria, Egypt) and North America (Alaska, where regular in the Aleutian Islands, and Canada).

+Ecology

 On lakes it prefers areas around the edges, often under small trees.
-The smew breeds in May and lays 7–11 cream-colored eggs, incubated by the female for 26–28 days.
+The smew breeds in May and lays 7–11 cream-coloured eggs, incubated by the female for 26–28 days.
 Ducklings leave the nest soon after hatching and learn to fly within about 10 weeks.

 It nests in tree holes, such as old woodpecker nests.
 It is a shy bird and flushes easily when disturbed.

 The smew is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
 It is not considered threatened on the IUCN Red List, though its population is decreasing.

 Fossil history

-An unnamed fossil seaduck, known from a humerus found in the Middle Miocene Sajóvölgyi Formation (Late Badenian, 13–12 million years ago) of Mátraszõlõs, Hungary, was assigned to Mergus.
-However, the authors included the smew therein, and consequently, the bone is more properly assigned to Mergellus—especially as it was more similar to a smew's than to the Bucephala remains also found at the site.
-It is sometimes argued that the Mátraszõlõs fossil is too old to represent any of the modern seaduck genera, but apparently these were all well-distinct even back then.

-Subfossils from this species was also found in England indicate that the living species' range extended there a few thousand years ago.
+Subfossils from this species have been found in the Early Pleistocene of West Runton, England.